Mstager/Purple_Martin_scripts/README.md

 #### Body composition analyses

-10) QMR.r
+10) QMR.r \
     R script for conducting body composition analyses using Quantititave Magnetic Resonance data from carcasses

 ### Scout arrival

-11)
+11) Scout_arrivals directory:
-   Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data.
-Data can be obtained directly from https://www.purplemartin.org/research/8/scout-arrival-study/.
-Redacted date (without observer names) is provided for each of the 10 focal states from 1998 through 2024 in the Scout_arrivals folder.
+	11a) Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data.
+	11b) Redacted data (without observer names) is provided for each of the 10 focal states from 1998 through 2024 in the Scout_arrivals folder.
+Data can also be obtained directly from https://www.purplemartin.org/research/8/scout-arrival-study/.